How to transition baby to crib I Make the switch from bassinet to crib with these easy tips I 16 transitioning to crib tips for parents

 But sooner or later it’s fair that you and your partner want your own space again, and you’re ready to move your baby into their own nursery (which, let’s face it, has probably been ready and waiting for them since before they were born!)

-When it’s time to transition your baby to a crib in their own room, many parents wonder: how do you do it?
+When it’s time to transition your baby to a crib or mini crib in their own room, many parents wonder: how do you do it?

 Our daughter slept in a bassinet side-sleeper in our room until 4 months.

-We were then lucky to take off traveling, so she slept in a travel pack n play beside our bed in various hotels and airbnbs, before transitioning to her own room as a 1 year old.
+We were then lucky to take off traveling, so she slept in a Phil and Teds travel pack and play instead of a crib in various hotels and airbnbs, before transitioning to her own room as a 1 year old.

 In the spirt of sharing with parents who come after us, below I’ve shared my sleep and transition tips to hopefully make the big transition process simple and easy (for you AND baby!).